JonWong2020/team-profile-generator/README.md

   Contributors:  Jonathan N. Wong

   ## Tests
   A sample of a team profile generated with the application can be found in the repo and will be labed:  `my-team-sample.html`.

+  [Please Note:  the sample file does have a slight alteration in the head line of HTML, `<link rel="stylesheet" href="./dist/style.css">`, where the `href` will path through the `dist` folder and pull the styles from the `style.css` in order to render correctly.]

   ## Links